 Never standing still

 Sustainability is something that venues have to constantly strive towards.
 It is an evolving process and the most conscientious organisations are likely to be those which constantly aspire to improve their existing systems.

 Even if a venue appears to have robust sustainability credentials, it is worth finding out what more it is trying to achieve.
 Is it considering offsetting its carbon emissions through a third-party paid scheme?
 Or is it seeking to develop an initiative locally that could help offset its impact on the environment, such as planting a certain number of trees for each conference it hosts.

-The motivation behind this is not only to highlight what sustainability measures are being taken at the Møller Centre.
+The motivation behind this is not only to highlight what sustainability measures are being taken at the Møller Institute.
 It is also to help educate other organisations on how to improve their sustainability credentials and help them ensure they are meeting their stakeholders’ expectations.